idebtor/JoyAI/01GettingStarted.md

 ## A few ways to start Jupyter notebook

 __Method 1__:
+  1. Using Anaconda Navigator, choose Jupyter Notebook.

+__Method 2__:

+(This option may not work unless you have set PATH environment variable.)
   1. Using File Explorer, navigate to where your Jupyter notebook file is
   2. Using File menu in File Explorer, click Open PowerShell(PS).
   3. At PS console, enter the following: